best muslim players in la liga

 And the story doesn’t end there.
 On May 9, 2023, he provided an assist to Vinícius Júnior in the Champions League semi-final, setting a record as the youngest to do so in the competition’s semi-finals at 20 years and 180 days.
 Real Madrid recognized his skills and extended his contract until June 2029 on November 7, 2023.

-4. Lamine Yamal
+Lamine Yamal

-Lamine Yamal has been making headlines in Barcelona, this kid looks very promising.
+Lamine Yamal has been making headlines in Barcelona.
+This kid looks very promising.
 He started in La Masia, Barcelona’s youth academy, and everyone quickly realized he was something special.

 Even before signing a professional contract, he caught the eye of none other than Xavi, who invited him to train with the first team in September 2022.